A man looking at a tablet in server room

 What is quantum-centric supercomputing?

-Quantum-centric supercomputing is a revolutionary approach to computer science that combines quantum computing with traditional high-performance computing (HPC) to create a computing system that will be capable of solving highly complex real-world problems.
+Quantum-centric supercomputing is a revolutionary approach to computer science that combines quantum computing with traditional high-performance computing (HPC) to create a computing system that can solve highly complex real-world problems.

-In the era of quantum computing, quantum-centric supercomputing is predicted to help researchers make major breakthroughs in the fields of material sciences, machine learning, generative AI, high energy physic and more, potentially ahead of large-scale fully quantum systems.
+In the era of quantum computing, quantum-centric supercomputing is predicted to help researchers make major breakthroughs in the fields of simulation, optimization, machine learning and solving challenging math equations.
+This approach can provide value for chemistry, materials science, healthcare and life sciences, energy, high-energy physics and more, potentially ahead of large-scale quantum systems.

-Shor and Grover proved, at least in theory, that a useful quantum computer can process certain complex workloads faster than classical methods—hundreds of thousands of years faster.
+This work proved, at least in theory, that a useful quantum computer can process certain complex workloads faster than classical methods—hundreds of thousands of years faster.
 Even the most advanced supercomputers in the world, like those used in high-profile data centers and universities, are simply not able to process large quantum workflows fast enough.
+It also proved that quantum computers would be feasible to build and run accurate computations.

-No longer theoretical, quantum processors like IBM Quantum Heron have proven the viability of quantum computing.
-However, today’s quantum computers are limited by obstacles such as the number of qubits they can process with and errors innate to quantum hardware.
+However, today’s quantum computers are limited by obstacles such as the number of qubits with which they can process, and errors inherent to quantum hardware.

-Quantum-centric supercomputing combines the strengths of quantum and classical computing, by using the unique properties of qubits to perform calculations that are otherwise infeasible for classical systems.
-This approach aims to overcome the limitations of classical high-performance computing by introducing quantum computers into existing workflows, thereby enhancing the computational efficiency and capability of both types of systems.
+Quantum-centric supercomputing, sometimes shortened to QCSC, combines the strengths of quantum and classical computing by using the unique properties of qubits to perform calculations that are otherwise infeasible for classical systems.
+This approach aims to overcome the limitations of classical high-performance computing by introducing quantum computers into existing workflows, thus enhancing the computational efficiency and capability of both types of systems.

 The following are some of the main differences between HPC and quantum-centric supercomputing: